ijlee2/codemod-utils/docs/src/docs/tutorials/main-tutorial/02-understand-the-folder-structure.md

 - Test files must have the file extension `*.test.ts`.

-    Each file should have only 1 test, and each test only 1 assertion.
-(An exception is checking **idempotence** with 2 assertions in one test.)
+    Each file should have only 1 test, and each test only 1 assertion (unless when we check **idempotence** with 2 assertions in a test.)
 The goal is to write tests that are simple.

     <details>

-    <summary>Example: <code>tests/index/sample-project.test.ts</code></summary>
+    <summary>Example</summary>

     This test, which runs the codemod like end-developers would, asserts idempotence (also called idempotency).
-If a codemod is idempotent, then files that have been updated already will remain the same when the codemod is run again.
+If a codemod is idempotent, then the updated files are guaranteed to remain the same when the codemod is run again.

+    ::: code-group

-    ```ts
+    ```ts [tests/index/sample-project.test.ts]{8,13}
     import { runCodemod } from '../../src/index.js';

     test('index > sample-project', function () {